PaulCapestany/ecosystem/project-management/project-lifecycle.md

 - **README.md** - Service documentation and usage guide
 - **Architecture Decision Records (ADRs)** - Record of key technical decisions

+See also: `guides/ai-assistants.md` for how to leverage AI/dev assistants in each phase with role-scoped guidance.

 ![Project Lifecycle Diagram](../workflow-diagrams/project-lifecycle.png)

 ## Phase 1: Ideation and Specification